 • Using benzodiazepines with alcohol or opioids, which is especially dangerous

-How Safe Treatment Works
+How Does Safe Benzodiazepine Treatment Work?

 Recovery has two parts: coming off safely, and treating what the medication was managing.
 After a supervised taper, outpatient care addresses the underlying anxiety, insomnia, or trauma without returning to the dependence.
 Our Houston groups include skills groups in CBT, DBT, and ACT, plus Mindfulness, Guided Meditation, and Body Scan work that rebuild the natural calm benzodiazepines had replaced.
 We are an outpatient program and coordinate the medical taper rather than providing detox on site.